wm215259644/gcForest/README.md

 Then the **gcForest** Regressor is developed basic on Classifier.
 To be honest, the Regressor needs continuous improvement.

-You can find the official release of the code used in Zhou and Feng 2017 [here](https://github.com/kingfengji/gcforest).
+You can find the official release of the code used in Zhou and Feng 2017 [here](https://github.com/kingfengji/gcforest)， and the popular version developed by Pierre-Yves [here](https://github.com/pylablanche/gcForest),

 ## Prerequisites